-"Inclusion of companies" in 2005 mainly correspond to the addition of Telefónica O2 Czech Republic, s.a. (previously Cesky Telecom, s.a.) assets, representing 1,533 million euros increase (see Note 5).
+"Inclusion of companies" in 2005 mainly correspond to the addition of Telefónica O2 Czech Republic, A.S. (previously Cesky Telecom, A.S.) assets, representing 1,533 million euros increase (see Note 5).

 The inclusions of Telefónica Móviles Chile, S.A. and Radiocomunicaciones Móviles, S.A. in 2005 led to an increase in costs of 212 million euros (see Note 5).